izi-ecommerce/izi-api/docs/source/usage/middleware.rst

 ====================
-Oscar API Middleware
+IZI API Middleware
 ====================
-Oscar API ships with some useful middelware classes for session management, to restrict access to your API and make sure that you can mix an Oscar stand-alone website and the API.
+IZI API ships with some useful middelware classes for session management, to restrict access to your API and make sure that you can mix an IZI stand-alone website and the API.

 Basket Middleware
 =================